mirochaj/ares/doc/example_inline_analysis.rst

 Example: Derived Blobs
 ----------------------
-There are many quantities one might be interested in that are **not** computed by *ares* by default, but can be derived after-the-fact from quantities *ares* does compute.
-Things are setup such that you can provide your own function to compute such "derived blobs," or you can simply refer to built-in functions that are attributes of *ares* simulation objects.
+There are many quantities one might be interested in that are **not** computed by *ARES* by default, but can be derived after-the-fact from quantities *ARES* does compute.
+Things are setup such that you can provide your own function to compute such "derived blobs," or you can simply refer to built-in functions that are attributes of *ARES* simulation objects.

 To build on our previous example: